npm/nopt/README.md

 * Stream: An object matching the "Stream" class in node.
 Valuable for use when validating programmatically.  (npm uses this to let you supply any WriteStream on the `outfd` and `logfd` config options.)
+* Array: If `Array` is specified as one of the types, then the value will be parsed as a list of options.
+This means that multiple values can be specified, and that the value will always be an array.

 If a type is an array of values not on this list, then those are considered valid values.
 For instance, in the example above, the